waveplate/spotifm/README.md

 > spotifm will spawn a rest api on port `9090`

 ### 4) irc bot (optional)
-make sure to edit `config.env`, then
+make sure to edit `ircbot.json.example` and rename it to `ircbot.json`, then

 `docker compose up -d ircbot`